 Another event par excellence that takes place in the middle of October is the Rome Art Week (RAW).
 This event is conceived as a meeting point between artists and citizens.
 It also aims to spread contemporary art in all its forms through exhibitions, conferences and many other activities.

-In past editions, more than a hundred art galleries and institutions participated, which means there is plenty to choose from.
-Among them, Casa Argentina, the Royal Academy of Spain, the University of Fine Arts of Rome and a long etcetera.
+In the past editions, more than a hundred art galleries and institutions participated, which means there is plenty to choose from.
+Among them, the Casa Argentina, the Royal Academy of Spain, the University of Rome of Fine Arts and a long etcetera.
 When the dates are near, I recommend you take a look at the agenda if you are interested in art.

-7. Celebrate the day of St. Francis of Assisi in the church of San Francesco a Ripa
+10. Celebrate the day of St. Francis of Assisi in the Church of San Francesco a Ripa

-The day of St. Francis of Assisi is celebrated every year on October 4.
+St. Francis of Assisi Day is celebrated every year on October 4.
 Because of his passion for animals, he is considered the patron saint of animals.
-If you are in Rome on this date, I encourage you to approach the church of St. Francis a Ripa, located in the Trastevere neighborhood.
+If you are in Rome on this date, I encourage you to visit the church of San Francesco a Ripa, located in the Trastevere district.

 Temperatures in Rome in October

 What will the weather be like in Rome in October, will it be sunny or rainy?
 Knowing what the weather will be like in your destination is very important to be able to plan your trip to the letter.
-While at the beginning of October you can still feel the last traces of the warmth of September, if you travel at the end of the month you may be surprised by rains and lower temperatures.
+While in early October you can still feel the last traces of the warmth of September, if you travel at the end of the month you may be surprised by rain and lower temperatures.

 In Italy, as in Spain, October belongs to the autumn season.
 For that reason, it is a convulsive month for which you have to be prepared for everything.
 The first days of the month can be so warm that you even feel like going to the beach.
 However, during the night it is already noticeable that the summer is behind us and you can feel the temperatures dropping.
-Highs can be up to 20 ºC, but the minimum is 8ºC.
+Highs can be up to 20ºC, but lows can be as low as 8ºC.

 October is a great time to visit Rome, not only because the temperatures (finally) have dropped and you can go sightseeing without melting.
-Another point in favor of this month is that, although it is far from empty, the number of tourists is low.
-However, remember that in October we have two spectacular bridges in Spain (the Pilar and All Saints), so if you travel on these dates there may be more movement in Rome.
+Another point in favor of this month is that, although it is far from empty, the influx of tourists is low.
+However, remember that in October we have two spectacular long weekends in Spain (the Pilar and All Saints), so if you travel on these dates there may be more movement in Rome.